 PowerShell scripts are hard to run without any kind of popup.
-Without a small workaround, it may even be impossible, even if you specify the -WindowStyle Hidden switch – this will only result in the PowerShell window blinking up for a split second and disappearing afterwards.
+Without using the small workaround that I will show you here, it may even be impossible.
+Even if you specify the -WindowStyle Hidden switch - this will only result in the PowerShell window blinking up for a split second and disappearing afterward.

 You can circumvent this issue by launching the PowerShell script from a small VBScript which looks as follows: